Tivix/django-spam/README.rst

        '...'
    ]

 dj_spam ships with some default endpoints bots might try to hit.
-If you like to add extra routes, simply add a ``SPAM_ROUTES`` variable to your settings file that contains a list of extra endpoints you would like to add.
+If you would like to add extra routes, simply add a ``SPAM_ROUTES`` variable to your settings file that contains a list of extra endpoints you would like to add. *no leading slashes*

 .. code:: python